beersprite/beersprite/README.md

 - 🌷 Pronouns: she/her or they/them
 - 💻 Computer Science undergraduate at UFRGS
 - 🌱 Highlights: Typescript, Angular and Jasmine
-- 🎨 Hobbies include drawing, crafting, sewing and videogames
+- 🎨 Hobbies include drawing, painting, crafting, and videogames

 &#8287;&#8287;&#8287;&#8287;&#8287;